overachiever-productions/S4/documentation/setup.md

 - S4 is designed for SQL Server DBAs.
     - SysAdmin permissions are needed for S4 deployment.
 - Advanced Capabilities (low-level error handling and alerting/notifications) further depend upon [xp_cmdshell](#enabling-advanced-s4-features) and SQL Server's native [Database Mail](#Configuring-sql-server-database-mail) capabilities.

+### Version Support
+S4 is primarily designed for SQL Server 2012+ instances - though many (but not all) S4 features work without any problems on SQL Server 2008 and 2008 R2 instances.

+S4 is also primarily designed to work on NON Express-Edition (i.e., Web Edition and 'above') instances of SQL Server running in 'normal' Windows environments.
+It has not yet been actively targetted against Linux Instance, Azure, and some functionality provided by S4 will, obviously, not work on AWS RDS Instances.

+Effort is currently under way (but is a work in progress) to define full/known version-support details per each documented S4 function/method.
+For example, see the `APPLIES TO` details in the `Overview` section of the [API documentation for `dbo.backup_databases`](/documentation/apis/backup_databases.md).

 ## Step-By-Step Installation Instructions
 To deploy S4: